conversence/idealoom/doc/spam.rst

 Important: The reverse DNS of the server (both IPv4 and IPv6) must point back to the mail domain name.

-See the :ref:`vmm` documentation for further postfix configuration, even if you don't install vmm.
+See the :doc:`vmm` documentation for further postfix configuration, even if you don't install vmm.

 DNS records
 -----------